 Using Your Mind, Body and Spirit (and sometimes medication) to Manage Your ADHD

 “Kids cannot play to win all the time.
-There are times when you play to win, times when you play not to loose, times when you just play for fun, and times when you choose not to play.”
+There are times when you play to win, times when you play not to lose, times when you just play for fun, and times when you choose not to play.”

 — Dr. Sarah Cheyette, Pediatric Neurologist